-We enable our students to make well informed and ambitious choices about their future by providing them with access to the right information at the right time.
-We use with various tools and partners to fully prepare our students for the next stage in their education, employment or training.
+We enable our students to make well informed and ambitious goals for their future by providing them with access to the right information at the right time.
+We use various tools and partners to fully prepare our students for the next stage in their education, employment or training.
 Careers is an integral part of the school curriculum and students gain a range of experiences, education, and guidance during their time at Matthew Arnold.
 The school is working towards the Gatsby Benchmarks.

 Destination data for Matthew Arnold is highly positive at both Key Stage 4 and Key Stage 5 with students making progression onto some outstanding universities and careers with our figures regularly being higher than both the Oxfordshire and National figures.